aspirina765/kafka-sparkStreaming-jupyter-notebook/README.md

 * Install some common Linux tools (wget, unzip, tar, ssh tools, ...), and Java (1.8)
 * Create a guest user (UID important for sharing folders with host!, see below), and install Spark and sbt, Kafka, Anaconda and Jupyter notbooks for the guest user
-* Go back to root user, and install startup script (for starting SSH and Cassandra services), sentenv.sh script to set up environment variables (JAVA, Kafka, Spark, ...), spark-default.conf, and Cassandra
+* Go back to root user, and install startup script (for starting SSH), sentenv.sh script to set up environment variables (JAVA, Kafka, Spark, ...), spark-default.conf

 ### User UID